NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`weight [ cnumber ]`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-A weight factor to multiply the force by when it is computed; default is `1.0`.
+A weight factor to multiply the force by when it is computed.
+Default is 1.0.

 In most circumstances, you should define a set of `force-region`s whose union is a closed surface lying in vacuum and enclosing the object that is experiencing the force.